bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

-There were added comments in this program, line numbering (for convenience of a quick reference from the manual text) and the word `/*empty*/`, which emphasize readers attention to the fact there is nothing at that place of the program.
+There were added comments in this program, line numbering (for convenience of a quick reference from the manual text) and the word `/*empty*/`, which emphasizes readers attention to the fact there is nothing at that place of the program.
 It sounds strange but it will make more sense.

 The restricted by `/*` and `*/` signs comments are _multi-line._ It means `*/`